AdmcCarthy/Identify_Fraud_from_Enron_Email/README.rst

-Following the biggest corporate scandal in American history can emails and finacial information be used to predict predict persons of interest in criminal investigations.
+Following the biggest corporate scandal in American history can emails and finacial information be used to predict predict persons of interest in the subsequent criminal investigations.

 To test results: